ian-barnes/ECIES/slides.md

 ## Safe curves?

 Both examples use the NIST P-256 curve.
 However some people think the NSA might have influenced NIST's choice of curves.
-Schneier:

 > I no longer trust the constants.
 I believe the NSA has manipulated them
-> through their relationships with industry.
+> through their relationships with industry. ---Bruce Schneier

 In that case maybe use a non-NIST alternative like Curve25519 instead.